 Research Students Supervised

 • CEREN OZDEN, MSc student 2023 – present at EMU; originally from Turkey.
-She is currently starting to work on the connections between fractional calculus and distribution theory.
-Her preliminary thesis title is "Distribution Theory with Operators of Non-Integer Order".
+She is working on the connections between fractional calculus and functional analysis concepts such as Banach algebras and distribution theory.
+Her preliminary thesis title is "Uniqueness Properties of Integral Operator Families".

-I have also supervised or co-supervised six research students previously:
+I have also supervised or co-supervised nine research students previously:

 • CHAIMA BOUZOUINA, PhD student 2018 – 2021 at EMU; originally from Algeria.
 She worked on fractional versions of the operators of complex analysis such as complex d-bar derivatives, and also on the asymptotics of recently defined bivariate Mittag-Leffler functions motivated by applications in rheological bioengineering.
 Her thesis title was "The Interplay between Fractional Calculus and Complex Analysis", and she completed her defence on 9 September 2021.